vpcarroll15/college-football/results.md

 teams, the Finches and the Groundhogs, play a game.
 Initially, both teams have a rating of 1000.
 It's a close match, but the Finches pull it out at the last minute.
 How much should we update each team's ranking?
 Are the Finches now rated 1001, and the Groundhogs 999?
 Or are the Finches now rated 1100, and the Groundhogs 900?
-Without knowing more about the sport that is being played, there is no objectively correct answer to this question.

 If the Finches and the Groundhogs are baseball teams, and this is the 162nd game of the season, then we should only make a small update.
 Each team's Elo rating is based on the previous 161 games.
 The fact that the Finches beat the Groundhogs doesn't give us much new information, and we shouldn't dramatically revise our opinion of either team.
-We nudge the Finches' rating up a few points, and we take a few points away from the Groundhogs, but that's all.
+We nudge the Finches' rating up a few points, and we take a few points away from the Groundhogs.
 This is what it means to use a small value of *k*.

 On the other hand, if this is the first game of the football season, then the fact that the Finches beat the Groundhogs